-Edmund Eng graduated from the National University of Singapore with various academic honours, and was selected to represent the university in mooting competitions overseas.
+Edmund is a founding Director of Fullerton Law Chambers LLC.
+He graduated from the National University of Singapore with various academic honours, and was selected to represent the university in mooting competitions overseas.

 Edmund’s practice spans the entire range of corporate and commercial disputes and includes disputes relating to technology, corporate bonds, banking, international trade, trade finance, commodities, shareholders’ rights and directors’ duties.